Emergency Financial Assistance

 The Bargain Loft

 The Bargain Loft is a thrift store operated by Herndon-Reston FISH.
 Serving local residents since 1981, it is staffed by volunteers and offers affordable shopping.
 The Bargain Loft needs donations of good quality, saleable items.
 We provide donors with receipts for tax purposes.
 We accept and sell: Art, Furniture, Jewelry, Household Linens, Dishes, Pots and Pans, Books, Women’s Designer Clothing (clean and on hangers), Puzzles, Games, Tapes and CDs, Collectibles, Small Electronics and much more.
 If you have questions or need additional information, please call 703-437-0600.

 Financial Literacy Classes

 Herndon-Reston FISH conducts Financial Literacy Classes to help clients who need assistance in basic budgeting and financial management.
-If you need additional information, please call 571-267-2980.
+If you need additional information, please email FLC@HerndonRestonFISH.org